fitzroyacademy/web-app/README.md

 # When setting up the site on a new mac:

-First clone the repo into a directory somewhere, e.g. `~/dev/web-app`
+First up, clone the repo into a directory somewhere, e.g. `~/dev/web-app`

 Then, install a bunch of basic stuff: